 Have a shield

-I’m sure you’ve seen those pee shields before – I’v heard them labeled as “pee pee teepees”, They’re essentially a little absorbent party hat looking thing you place on your child’s penis when you open the dirty diaper.
+I’m sure you’ve seen those pee shields before – “pee pee teepees”.
+They’re essentially a little absorbent party hat looking thing you place on your child’s penis when you open the dirty diaper.
 The intent is to catch any pee that comes out when the cold air hits him.

 I’ve heard mixed reviews and personally never used one, but the concept is what we’re looking for.
 As soon as you open the diaper, place a towel, wipe, or clean diaper on the penis to catch any pee.